Note: slides will be added as the course progresses.

 González-Bailón et al (2011).
 The Dynamics of Protest Recruitment through an Online Network.
 Nature Scientific Reports, 1: 197.

-Topics: Parallel programming with R. Introduction to SQL.
+Topics: Introduction to SQL.

 Beaulieu, A. (2009).
 Learning SQL: Master SQL Fundamentals.
 O’Reilly Media, Inc.